jnozzi/cocoadev.com/markdown/NSBrowserCell.md

-General/NSBrowserCell is a subclass of General/NSCell used by default to display data in the columns of an General/NSBrowser.
-(Each column contains an General/NSMatrix filled with General/NSBrowserCell objects.)
+NSBrowserCell is a subclass of NSCell used by default to display data in the columns of an NSBrowser.
+(Each column contains an NSMatrix filled with NSBrowserCell objects.)

-see General/IconAndTextInTableCell for much more information
+see IconAndTextInTableCell for much more information

 ----